Who can participate?

 Provide Participant Information

-Read and sign the consents and then swab yourself--the video below might be helpful!
-Then drop off the pre-paid return envelope to a FedEx box or store the SAME DAY YOU SWAB.
+Every participant should read and sign the consents and swab themselves - the videos below might be helpful.
+Then drop off the pre-paid return envelope to a FedEx box or store the SAME DAY YOU COLLECT SALIVA OR SWAB.

 How long does the study take?